- Blah blah blah 3.3 pounds, bag of oranges, sock full of nickels, etc.

 (My husband soon learned to never, EVER ask me “So what did you do today?” because the question would send me into defensive, woeful hysterics.
 “I KEPT YOUR SON ALIVE, THAT’S WHAT I DID!”
 I’d wail, when really, he was just wondering if I tried that new coffee drink at Starbucks.)

 Anyway.
-I wish I’d had friends like Heather and Whitney (the authors of <said book, this book, the Rookie Mom’s Handbook) to leave little Post-Its around with ideas for filling your days during the first couple months, or even just FEELING like you’ve filled your day.
+I wish I’d had friends like Heather and Whitney (the authors of the Rookie Mom’s Handbook) who said to leave little Post-Its around with ideas for filling your days during the first couple months, or even just FEELING like you’ve filled your day.
 (My favorite activity from the Month One chapter: Write a “did do” list instead of a “to do” list.
 I’m totally a list person AND the sort who likes to add things I’ve already done just to cross them off and feel accomplished, and yet it never occurred to me to do that during my maternity leave.)

 Now I’m just waiting for the sequel — The Second Time Around Mom Who Still Doesn’t Know What She’s Doing And Is Mostly Hoping She’ll Remember To Brush Her Teeth Most Days’ Handbook.

 Oh Yeah, THIS: Heartburn!
 Terrible, hideous, words-cannot-describe-it heartburn.
 There really is nothing quite like the heartburn one gets when one’s torso is simply too crowded to contain both a stomach and a stomach with food in it.

 New This Time Around: That said, I don’t think I ever had heartburn bad enough last time that I thought I was dying and should consider driving to the hospital, nor did my husband ever attempt to TIME MY WAVES OF HEARTBURN because he said I was acting exactly like I did when I was in labor.